Geetha63/MS-Teams-Scripts/Group or TeamsCreationRestrictionPolicy/README.md

 # Description
 You can restrict Office 365 group creation to the members of a particular security group

-Office 365 global admins can create groups via any means, such as the Microsoft 365 admin center, Planner, Teams, Exchange, and SharePoint Online
+Office 365 global admins can create groups via any means, such as the Microsoft 365 admin centre, Planner, Teams, Exchange, and SharePoint Online

-System should have the AzureADPreview module [`Install-Module azureadpreview`](https://docs.microsoft.com/en-us/powershell/azure/active-directory/install-adv2?view=azureadps-2.0-preview#installing-the-azure-ad-module)
+The system should have the AzureADPreview module [`Install-Module azure preview`](https://docs.microsoft.com/en-us/powershell/azure/active-directory/install-adv2?view=azureadps-2.0-preview#installing-the-azure-ad-module)

 # Example
 Restricting HR group members from creating Teams or groups

 # Inputs
-$Groupname Ex:HR
+$Groupname Ex: HR

-$AllowGroupCreation Ex:False
+$AllowGroupCreation Ex: False

 # Parameters
-Groupname: The name of created O365 security group
+Groupname: The name of the created O365 security group

 AllowGroupCreation: Do you want to allow this group to create Teams True/False